Greek Regulations on Short-Term Rentals (STR)

 What are the latest changes?

-• The Climate Resilience Fee: This fee funds environmental protection initiatives and resilience against the climate crisis.
-For detailed information, visit the official Greek government statement.
+The Climate Resilience Fee: This fee funds environmental protection initiatives and resilience against the climate crisis.
+For more details, visit the official AADE page.

-• Registration requirements: If you manage three or more properties, you must register as a business or legal entity.
+Registration for hosts with 3+ properties: If you manage three or more properties, you must register as a business or legal entity.

 How do I know if I need to comply with these changes?